a-bencheikh/Cherry-enseirb/server/README.md

 ## Usage

 ### Eclipse
-- right click on project run as/java application/Cherry.application(NOT tomcat)
+- right click on project run as/java application/Cherry.application(NOT tomcat !)
-- Be careful to stop the server to avoid adress already in Done !!
+- Be careful to stop the server to avoid address already in use Done !!

 ### Gradle (Creating a runnable jar then running it)